dy/emmy/README.md

 ](https://ci.testling.com/dfcreative/emmy)
 -->

-Emmy is an event emitter for lightweight components and jquery plugins.
-It emits events on any target: plain object, html element, jQuery set, Backbone model, [color](https://github.com/dfcreative/color) etc.
+Emmy is **asbestos-free** event emitter for green components and jquery plugins.

+* It emits events on any target: plain object, html element, jQuery set, Backbone model, [color](https://github.com/dfcreative/color) etc.

-Emmy is [fully compliant](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html) with [component-emitter](https://github.com/component/emitter), so you can safely replace it with emmy and vice-versa.
+* It is [fully compliant](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html) with [component-emitter](https://github.com/component/emitter), so you can safely replace it with emmy and vice-versa.

-It works both in browser and _io_.
-[Browserified emmy](emmy.js) is only _1.07kb_ gzipped.
-Also any method can be required selectively as `require('emmy/<method>');`, in that you can reduce build size even more.
+* It works both in browser and _io_.

+* It is only _1.07kb_ gzipped.
+Besides, any method can be required selectively as `require('emmy/<method>');`, in that build size can be reduced even more.
-Last but not least, it is **asbestos-free**.

 ##### [Test it](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html), [feel it](http://jsfiddle.net/dfcreative/j2tquytv/).